 Capital requirements to conform to new rules and regulations are a dairy industry driver.
 In Washington, proposed rules concerning nutrient (manure) management may necessitate additional lagoon capacity and a larger land base to spread manure.
 California producers are subject to the Climate Risk Carbon Initiative and Low Carbon Fuel Standard.
 Methane digesters are becoming more common.
 Over 100 dairies have added a digester to their operation.
-Currently, many of the changes are voluntary, but as time continues, more stringent restrictions in the near future maybe implemented to reach the emissions goal.
+Currently, many of the changes are voluntary, but as time continues, more stringent restrictions may be implemented to reach the emissions goal.